 Types of Pump and Dump Methods

-- Traditional Scheme: This is a fraud scheme being followed since ages where the stocks are pitched through advertising, telephone calls, press releases, etc. in order to spread the misinformation.
+- Traditional Scheme: This is a fraud scheme being followed since ages where the stocks are pitched through advertising, telephone calls, press releases, etc. to spread the misinformation.
 In such a scheme, the fraudsters pitch the stock by emphasizing that they have inside information of the subject stock.

 - Wrong Number Scheme – Interestingly, this scheme is followed to trap a customer by telling him that he is not the target customer.
 Usually, on a telephone call, a fraudster spits out lucrative information about a stock to a customer and pretends to have made a wrong call instead.
-This generally leaves the customer baffled and somewhat lured for the stock.
+It generally leaves the customer baffled and somewhat lured for the stock.

 Noticeably, these practices have been a subject of cinema in a few instances.
 ‘The Wolf of Wall Street’ and ‘Boiler Room’ are two such movies where strong references to this scheme can be found.
 In the latter, dishonest firms practiced selling penny stocks to customers by cold calling.

 In this figure, it is evident that the stock price is being pumped to $15 from a modest $5.
-As soon as illicit profits are made, stocks are dumped back thus causing a decline and sometimes even below the pre-pump level.
+As soon as illicit profits are made, stocks are dumped back, thus causing a decline and sometimes even below the pre-pump level.

 Examples of How Pump and Dump Work?